Webhooks

 Banking.Withdrawal.StatusUpdated

-- Sent when withdrawal status changes (CONFIRMING, SUCCESS, FAILURE, etc.)
+- Sent when withdrawal status changes (CONFIRMING, SUCCESS, FAILURE, REJECTED, etc.)

 - Event Data: Withdrawal